Invest 98W – Pacific

 Western Pacific

-Environmental analysis for the area indicates marginally favorable conditions for development with low vertical wind shear (10-15 kts) and warm sea surface temperatures (30 c), offset by interaction with the Philippines and weak equatorward outflow aloft.
+Environmental analysis indicates marginal conditions for development with low vertical wind shear (10-15 kts) offset by land interaction with the Philippines and weak equatorward outflow aloft.

 Global deterministic models are in agreement that 98W will move westward over the Philippines with little development.
-As for ensembles, ECENS is more aggressive in the short term than GEFS.
+Ensemble models are also in fair agreement with ECENS showing more members forming in the South China Sea compared to GEFS.

 Maximum sustained surface winds are estimated at 13 to 18 knots.